Lesley Eugene Warren: Arrest

 On July 7, a press conference was held in which Warren was announced a suspect in at least four murders.
-Soon after this, they were contacted by his brother, who admitted to helping Lesley dispose of Hurley's corpse and then showed them where they had buried it.
-In the meantime, Lesley himself was arrested on July 21 at Quinby's house by police officers, offering no resistance.
+Soon after this, police were contacted by Warren's brother, who admitted to helping Warren dispose of Hurley's corpse and showed them where it was buried.
+In the meantime, Warren himself was arrested without incident on July 21 at Quinby's house.

 Following his arrest, he admitted responsibility for the murders and openly cooperated with the authorities.
 He also said that in addition to these four, he was responsible for another four murders that he had not been connected to.
-According to him, in August 1988, he killed a Hispanic girl named Mary and buried her body in a peach orchard in Campobello, South Carolina; in the summer of 1989, he picked up a male hitchhiker named Ronald, killed him and then buried his body in Tennessee.
+According to him, in August 1988, he killed a Hispanic girl named Mary and buried her body in a peach orchard in Campobello, South Carolina.
+In the summer of 1989, he allegedly picked up a male hitchhiker named Ronald, killed him, and then buried his body in Tennessee.
 The two other murders supposedly occurred in 1989 in Asheville, when he killed two men during a drug deal.
 When asked about the Hurley murder, Warren insisted that he did not intend to kill her and that she died of an accidental drug overdose.

 Trials and sentences

-Following his arrest, Warren was charged with the four murders he had been conclusively linked to.
-In late 1990, a number of high-ranking law enforcement officials from North Carolina, South Carolina and New York met to plan a strategy for prosecuting Warren, with the final decision being that he first be extradited to South Carolina to face charges for the murder of Velma Gray, and then to North Carolina for the remaining murders.
+Following his arrest, Warren was charged with the four murders to which he had been conclusively linked.
+In late 1990, a number of high-ranking law enforcement officials from North Carolina, South Carolina and New York met to plan a strategy for prosecuting Warren, with the final decision being that he would first be extradited to South Carolina to face charges for the murder of Velma Gray, and then to North Carolina for the remaining murders.

 On August 23, 1991, Warren was extradited to South Carolina.
 At the request of his attorneys, he underwent a psychiatric evaluation, which ruled him sane in April 1992.
 His trial began on April 13, 1993, and only lasted two days, as he pleaded guilty and was subsequently sentenced to life imprisonment.
-After this, he was extradited to North Carolina, where he stood trial for the murder of Hurley in early 1995.
+Afterwards, he was extradited to North Carolina, where he stood trial on early 1995 for the murder of Hurley.
 Based on the incriminating evidence and his own confession, Warren was found guilty on all counts and was sentenced to death on October 6, 1995.
 After the trial ended, the Deputy District Attorney from New York stated that while he remained the prime suspect in the murder of Vineyard, he would not be tried due to his death sentence in North Carolina.

 In early 1996, Warren was put on trial for the murder of Katherine Johnson.
 He was found guilty in late March, and after deliberating for 75 minutes, the jury recommended that he be sentenced to death again.
-During sentencing, Warren retained complete composure and showed no emotion, while throughout the trial, his attorneys had argued that he was drunk at the time of the murders and thus the charges should have been downgraded to second-degree murder.
+During sentencing, Warren retained his composure and showed no emotion.